xuankimtran/docs-1/pages/katalon-testcloud/testcloud-overview.md

 Katalon TestCloud is now integrated with Katalon TestOps.
 For more information, see: [Integration with TestOps](https://docs.katalon.com/katalon-testcloud/docs/integrate-testcloud-with-testops.html).
 Katalon Studio integration is under development.

-From January 20, 2022, Katalon TestCloud is in general availability trial (GA Trial).
+From January 20, 2022, Katalon TestCloud is in general availability trial (GA trial).
 All users who belong to a TestOps organization can now use TestCloud for free with the **Free GA Trial** package, with the following quotas and limits:

 <table>
     <thead>